Amebis/eduVPN/doc/Development.md

 All `nmake` commands should be invoked from the _x64 Native Tools Command Prompt for VS 2019_ (_Start_ » _All Programs_ » _Visual Studio 2019_ » _Visual Studio Tools_ » _VC_ » _x64 Native Tools Command Prompt for VS 2019_). x86 build environment can be used when the 32-bit version is preferred.
 This command prompt sets all Visual Studio 2019 environment variables required by the command line building.

+As dependencies take long time to build, separate `nmake` commands are available: `nmake builddeps` and `nmake cleandeps`.

 `nmake register` and `nmake unregister` require elevation.
 Start the _x64 Native Tools Command Prompt for VS 2019_ elevated (_Start_ » _All Programs_ » _Visual Studio 2019_ » _Visual Studio Tools_ » _VC_ » Right click _x64 Native Tools Command Prompt for VS 2019_ » _Run as Administrator_).
 Other `nmake` commands can be run from a non-elevated _x64 Native Tools Command Prompt for VS 2019_.

-Before pulling a new version of the eduVPN source code from the GitHub a `nmake unregister` and `nmake clean` is strongly recommended.
-You can run both commands combined as `nmake unregister clean` in a single elevated _x64 Native Tools Command Prompt for VS 2019_.
+Before pulling a new version of the eduVPN source code from the GitHub a `nmake unregister` and `nmake clean cleandeps` is strongly recommended.
+You can run both commands combined as `nmake unregister clean cleandeps` in a single elevated _x64 Native Tools Command Prompt for VS 2019_.

 ### Testing and Debugging